fatehmo/fatehmo/README.md

 - 👋 Hi, I’m Mohammad Fateh
+- A software developer
+- I do Software development with innovative method
+- I am Always on the learning path
+- I Work as a Technical manager in company

 <!---
 fatehmo/fatehmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.